 Another idea is to take a 10 minute walk during your lunch break around the block or a nearby park.
 Pay attention to your senses (sight, hearing, smell, taste, touch) so that you are ‘present’ and in tune with your body as you walk.

-This may take some practise – your mind might tell you that you can’t afford the time, your body may feel agitated, you may find it hard to get started again or simply forget.
+This may take some practice – your mind might tell you that you can’t afford the time, your body may feel agitated, you may find it hard to get started again or simply forget.
 But perhaps everything that is worth doing requires practice?

 Imagine having days of feeling calm, centred, unrushed and yet at the same time achieving everything we need to without feeling exhausted at the end of the day.
 It is possible!